Denny82044/Project-Geminiapp/README.md

 # Log the bot in (iOS)
 4. Open WhatsApp, go to settings in the bottom right corner, and click linked devices, then scan the qr code present in the terminal.
 5. Now use the wake word "Gemini" followed by a message to activate Gemini.

+# Troubleshooting
+If you're facing issues, check the Troubleshooting Guide